‘Playboy’ Beauty Sarah Harris Shows Off Rock Hard Abs In Tight Little Bikini

 “You are beautiful and gorgeous.
 I love your sexy curves,” another adoring fan wrote.

-“I am loving that print on the bikini,” another Instagram user gushed.
+“I am loving that print on the bikini,” a third Instagram user gushed.

 “Beautiful body my sexy queen,” a fourth comment read.